 Research I conducted with Sam Parsons (IOE) and Lucinda Platt (LSE) suggests that children and young people with disabilities are more likely to be bullied at school compared to those students with no known disabilities.

-Results underlined that children and young people with long-standing limiting conditions such as muscular dystrophy or mobility difficulties, as well as those with Special Educational Needs were at a higher risk of bullying victimization.
-These associations between disability and bullying remained even when other characteristics known to influence bullying (e.g. school performance, socio-economic circumstances) were taken into account.
+Results underlined that children and young people with long-standing limiting conditions such as muscular dystrophy or mobility difficulties, as well as those with Special Educational Needs were at a higher risk of bullying victimisation.
+We found that the association between disability and bullying remained even when other characteristics known to influence bullying (e.g. school performance, socio-economic circumstances) were taken into account.

 This animated video has been created to disseminate findings to the general public and key stakeholders

-Bullying and Disability interview for Online Youth Conference organized by Eastside Community Heritage
+Bullying and Disability interview for Online Youth Conference organised by Eastside Community Heritage

-This animated video was funded by the University of Warwick and the Economic and Social Research Council (grant number: ES/M500434/1)
+This animated video was funded by the University of Warwick and the Economic and Social Research Council (grant number: ES/M500434/1, PI: Stella Chatzitheochari, partner: Anti-Bullying Alliance)

 Producer: Dieter Deswarte